What’s the best and worst part about learning French online?

 So grab a cup of coffee, butter up some warm, soft croissants and settle down in front of your laptop for some quality French learning.
-Here’s my pick of eight of the best French language learning blog sites:
+Here’s my pick of nine of the best French language learning blog sites.

 French Crazy is a glorious immersion into all things Gallic with a series of blog posts that explore the country’s music, fashion, lifestyle and culture.
 There are also articles that point to other French resources on the internet.
 Some of the posts have been taken from French sites and translated into English, and videos and large photographs are used throughout.

 For the adventurous intermediate or competent advanced speaker, there is a section of French texts featuring the work of such literary luminaries as George Sand and Gustave Flaubert.
 Language learning lessons have not been forgotten and French Crazy has a selection of tutorials covering grammar, vocabulary, pronunciation, how to start thinking in French and more.

 The website is run by John Elkhoury, a French-English bilingual who teaches French and has lived and visited a clutch of French cities.

 I tip my chapeau to Love Learning Languages, (previously Learn French with Jennifer), a comprehensive resource for learning the language.
 Jennifer Crespin taught French in the United States for more than 15 years before leaving her native country with her French husband and relocating to the south of France.

 She created the blog “to reach an audience that could use a little help in learning French.”
 There are posts about living in France, grammar lessons and a “word of the day” series.
 Some of the posts feature short pre-recorded video lessons, others include podcasts followed by comprehension questions in French, and some are written in English.